flysand7/essence-os/README.md

 Alternatively, visit the forums (not very active): https://essence.handmade.network/forums.

+## Supporters

 To support development, you can donate to my Patreon: https://www.patreon.com/nakst.

+Essence was a recipient of the prestigious 2021 Icculus Microgrant.
+You can view more details here: https://icculus.org/microgrant/.

 ## Testing